Compensation program for residents and business owners

 You can also include your insurance company deductible (up to $500) in your application if the insurance covers a loss or a cost that would otherwise be eligible under this program.

-The Program may also cover other costs you incur because of extraordinary security measures, whether you are a business, organization or individual.
+The Program may also cover other costs you incurred because of extraordinary security measures, whether you are a business, organization or individual.
 For example:

 -